How To Beat The Heat at Walt Disney World’s Magic Kingdom

-If you find yourself at the Happiest Place of Earth during what feels like the hottest day on Earth…let me guide you through to save yourself some sunstroke.
+If you find yourself at the Happiest Place on Earth during what feels like the hottest day on Earth… grab yourself a misting fan and let me guide you through some tips to stay cool at the Magic Kingdom (and save yourself some sunstroke.)

 Maybe take a quick stop at The Swiss Family Robinson Treehouse, take a spin on Aladdin’s Magic Carpets and you will soon come to your first reprieve: